4ms/pcb-rules/How to Export a 3D model as a PDF.md

 5) Open Meshlab and select File > Import Mesh... and select the .wrl file.

-6) Do File > Export Mesh as..., pick "U3D format" and name the new file something .u3d (remove the .wrl extension)
+6) Do File > Export Mesh As..., pick "U3D format" and name the new file something .u3d (remove the .wrl extension)

 **Note: You cannot have more than one dot "." in the name or else pdflatex chokes!
 Listen-Four-v1.2.wrl.u3d does not work, it has to be Listen-Four-v1-2.u3d**

 7) On the next screen make sure to check the "color" checkbox.
 Click Save.
 It might take 30 seconds or more

 8) You might see a .tex file created with the .u3d file.
-If not, use this (Change NAME-OF-THE-u3d-FILE.u3d to the actual file name):
+For some reason it often places the file a couple directories up.
+If you can't find it, create a new text file and paste in this text.
+Change NAME-OF-THE-u3d-FILE.u3d to the actual file name:

 ```